 The desert was a whole another problem.
 One of our problems was keeping the dust out of the engines.
 Beating dust out of the air filters was a daily task.
-We’d put cloth (towels, t-shirts, even pantyhose) around them to help, and that was met with mixed results.
+We’d put cloth (towels, t-shirts, even pantyhose) around them to help, but that met with mixed results.

 engineers began making roads across the desert.
 This was really handy for finding our way around, but when it rained, the roads became ditches full of water.
 The traffic going through it stirred up the sand, and kept it in suspension.
 This got up into the brakes and ate the brake pads alive.

 The majority of the Humvee fleet was sidelined because of brake pads, and it took setting up a special shipment to get new ones in.
 When we got them, our mechanics had their hands full replacing them.
-If

-Al Qaysumah is a small community, smaller I felt than the small village of Capulin back home (Colorado).
+Al Qaysumah is a small community, smaller than the small village of Capulin (almost my home town) back home (Colorado).
 There was one phone outside a small store, and it wasn’t uncommon to see three or four hundred soldiers waiting to use it.
 We’d have made one heck of a target for some lucky terrorist.

 The first time I was able to call home, I dragged my folks out of bed.
-They said the TV showed us living in air conditioned barracks, with satellite TV and hot meals.
+They said the TV showed us living in air conditioned barracks, equipped with satellite TV and hot meals.
 My response was “I don’t know what army you’re

 I explained I was living in a tent in the middle of nowhere, eating MREs three meals a day, and hadn’t seen a TV in months.
 For entertainment, we could get Armed Forces Radio or Baghdad Betty, depending on which way the wind was blowing.

 I suppose things have changed with cellphones and email out in the field, but we lived for mail call.
 What was really interesting was how it ran.
 It wasn’t uncommon to get a letter mailed say January 15th before getting one mailed January 2nd.
 So sometimes you got a letter

-and felt a little like you’d walked into the middle of a movie because something was referenced in an earlier letter that hasn’t arrived yet.
-Still, mail is something we lived for.
+and felt a little like you’d walked into the middle of a movie because something was referenced in an earlier letter that hadn’t arrived yet.

 Of course, the mail was gone through with a fine tooth comb.
-There were certain things that just didn’t make it out to us to include skin magazines, booze, etc. I think Cpl Eric McArtor summed it all up when he complained by saying, “No Booze.
+There were certain things that just didn’t make it out to us to include skin magazines, booze, etc..
+I think Cpl Eric McArtor summed it all up when he complained by saying, “No Booze.
 No dope.
 No babes.
 What the hell kind of war is this?”